LassoSoft/LassoGuide/source/getstart/beginners/using-collection-types.rst

 The variable "time_info" holds a map where each key in the map is associated with another map.
-This means that when we look up the key for the variable "time_of_day", it is set to a map with a "greeting" key and a "bgcolor" key.
+This means that when we look up the key for the variable "time_of_day", it is set to a map with a 'greeting' key and a 'bgcolor' key.
 We then use the map stored in "time_of_day" to get the background color and the greeting for the current time of day.
 For extra credit, change this solution to use an array of maps instead.